Rega Research Naia Turntable

 So Rega has brilliantly fulfilled its quest for a flagship turntable that uses advanced materials, knowledge and designs that have been studied and refined for the last fifty-odd years.
 Rega has proved that it can build a comprehensive turntable package in the Naia and its accompanying RB Titanium tonearm and APHELION 2 Moving Coil cartridge.

-The use of lightweight and the clever combination of advanced materials allows Naia to produce a highly musical experience.
+The clever combination of lightweight and advanced materials allows Naia to produce a highly musical experience.
 The Rega Research Naia turntable wows the listener with its insight, control and immersive musical portrayal.

 … Mark Busby